ZenMastersTeam/Zen-UV/mkdocs/tutorial/emergency_light/emergency_light_eng.md

     !!! tip
         Zen UV automatically control UV Maps and will create new one if there are no, so there is no necesserity to create UV Map manually.

 5. An important part of the prepare is to check the scale of the objects for which UV coordinates will be created.
 The scale of each object should be equal to (1.00, 1.00, 1.00), as it can affect the work of the unwrap operators.
-Also, an incorrect scale can affect the relative size of islands when [packing](../../pack.md) and when setting [textel density](../../texel_density.md) ([Texel Density](../../texel_density.md)).
+Also, an incorrect scale can affect the relative size of islands when [packing](../../pack.md) and when setting [textel density](../../texel_density.md).
 Editing the scale of objects is performed in Object Mode.
     - Turn on Object Mode.
     - In the 3D View main menu, click **Object - Apply - Apply Object Transform**.
     - Make sure that the object scale is (1.00, 1.00, 1.00).